Docs

 Connecting to Alien Postgres from your application.

 The Postgres binding is connection-only: it resolves connection details and you connect with your own driver or ORM.
 Unlike other resources it wraps no operations — every backend speaks the same PostgreSQL wire protocol.
+Get a handle with postgres(name) from @alienplatform/sdk (TypeScript) or alien_bindings::Bindings::from_env()?.postgres(name).await?
+(Rust); on the managed clouds it reads the password from the cloud secret store with the workload's own identity, so your code never touches a secret locator.

-Resolving a connection
+connection

 import { Client } from "pg"

-const conn = await getPostgresConnection("db")
+const conn = await postgres("db").connection() // name matches the stack definition

 const client = new Client({